Laura-Gold/Elevvo-pathways-data-analytics-internship/Task3_Business_Insights_$_Executive_Report/README.md

 Only necessary outputs are included to keep the repository lightweight.

-The dashboard and processed data were generated from the datasets in this folder using the provided .py script.
+The dashboard and processed data were generated from the datasets in this folder using the provided .ipynb script.